|

 Services

-to three SDTV services within one channel.
+1. One HDTV or up to three SDTV services within one channel.

-Provides Data
+2. Provides Data broadcasting.

-services via Telephone Line or 10Base-T Broadband Internet.
+3. Interactive services via Telephone Line or 10Base-T Broadband Internet.

-Program Guide)
+4. EPG (Electronic Program Guide)

-firmware patches for the TV/tuner
+5. Ability to send firmware patches for the TV/tuner

 ISDB-S